FRRouting/frr/doc/user/ospf6d.rst

    Use this command to control the maximum number of parallel routes that OSPFv3 can support.
 The default is 64.

+.. clicmd:: write-multiplier (1-100)

+   Use this command to tune the amount of work done in the packet read and write threads before relinquishing control.
+The parameter is the number of packets to process before returning.
+The default value of this parameter is 20.

 .. _ospf6-area: